Rockport, California

-Rockport (formerly, Cottoneva) is a former settlement in an unincorporated area of Mendocino County, California.
+Rockport (formerly, Cottoneva) is a former settlement in an unincorporated area of Mendocino County, California, United States.
 It is located 7.25 mi north-northwest of Westport, at an elevation of 30 feet (9 m).

 Rockport started as a small company town serving the timber industry on the Pacific Ocean coast among redwood forests in Northern California.
 Rockport is regarded as the southern end of the Lost Coast region; it is where State Highway 1, which runs very close along the coast for most of its length, instead turns inland before merging with U.S. Route 101 at Leggett.

 History

 Around 1877, William R. Miller constructed the first sawmill at Rockport, then called Cottoneva.
 The mill boasted a double circular saw, edger, and planer, with the mill having a capacity of 20,000 board feet (1700 ft3) of lumber per day.
 An unusual aspect of the site was a 270 ft wire suspension bridge, built in 1877 to connect the mainland to a small island in the ocean.
 Ships bound for San Francisco and other ports would call at this island, sometimes called Pelican Island, to pick up the milled lumber, which would be brought across the bridge from the mainland by train.

 Miller sold his mill in 1886 to the Cottoneva Lumber Company, who lost the mill to fire in 1900.
 Around 1907, the New York and Pennsylvania lumber Company acquired Cottoneva and built a new mill destroyed by fire in 1912.
 Between 1924 and 1926, the Finkbine-Guild Lumber Company from Jackson, Mississippi modernized the town and built a new electric sawmill and a logging railroad.
 They abandoned operations in 1927 and, facing financial ruin, their assets were acquired by the Great Southern Lumber Company of Bogalusa, Louisiana to form the Southern Redwood Company.
 After a decade of bankruptcy, the mill reopened in 1938 as the Rockport Redwood Company (a subsidiary of an association of Kansas and Oklahoma lumber retailers headed by Ralph Rounds.)
 The railroad was dismantled in 1939.
 The sawmill burned again in September 1942, but reopened in July 1943.
 Rough-cut lumber was trucked to Fort Bragg, California, for shipment over the California Western Railroad.
 Rounds built a lumber seasoning yard and finishing plant in Cloverdale, California in 1948.